balena-io-modules/mahler-rs/README.md

         .init();

     let mut worker = Worker::new()
-        // The jobs are applicable to `UPDATE` operations
+        // The  jobs are applicable to `update` operations
         // on individual counters
         .job(
             "/{counter}",